SmartPracticeschool/SBSPS-Challenge-3573-Safe-Transport/README.md

 * UI contains list of bus stops, with no of passengers that will get down at each stop.
 * Red circle signifies that the bus will not halt at that pariticular bus-stop

-## SAFE TRANSPORT Back-end for bus conductor
-* Backend for processing the video from the recorder and shows results to frontend of the application.

 ## SAFE TRANSPORT CV Model for bus conductor
 * Head count model used to detect the no. of passenger onboarded or offboarded from the bus.